urosZoretic/adventofcode2021/README.md

 * match statement
 ---

-* project try to use pure python without any external libs
+* project try to use pure python without any external libs or python libs... pure code